thegetty/quire-docs/content/guide/text.md

 The page `type` must be one of nine possible values: "page", "essay", "entry", "section-head", "cover", "contents", "about", "search", or "data".
 If left blank, or if any other value besides these nine is entered, the `type` will default to "page".
 Read more about the specific `type`s in the [Defining Page Types](#defining-page-types) section below.

 The page `weight` is a number and will determine the order in which the page appears in the publication.
-Sometimes it’s useful to skip numbers to leave room for adding content later.
+The first page in your publication would be `weight: 1`, the second would be `weight: 2`, and so on.
+Numbering should be unique, and sequential, but it can skip numbers.
+So, if there’s no page with `weight: 3`, Quire will proceed to look for the next number.
+Intentionally skipping numbers in your sequence can be useful to leave room for adding content later.
 For example, your frontmatter might start at 0, your first section might be 100, second section 200 and so on.
+This makes it much easier to add a page to an early part of your publication, without renumbering every subsequent page.

 When you need to add more page information about, this is the complete list of options: